msackton/taelgarverse1720/docs/people/fey/illaran.md

     Based the Crystal Peak
 </div>

-:octicons-location-24:{ .lg .middle } Met by the [Dunmar Fellowship](<../pcs/dunmar-fellowship/dunmar-fellowship.md>) on November 1st, 1748 the Crystal Peak

 Illaran, the guardian of Crystal Peak in the [Feywild](<../../cosmology/multiverse/echo-realms/feywild/feywild.md>), is a whimsical fey who wields power over the very stones of his domain.